Sphere free energy of scalar field theories with cubic interactions: Acknowledgements

 \section{Acknowledgements}

 We are grateful to L. Fei and G. Tarnopolsky for collaboration at very early stages of this project.
-We also thank G. Tarnopolsky for very useful discussions.
+We also thank F. De Cesare, J. Kudler-Flam and G. Tarnopolsky for very useful discussions.
+We additionally thank Ludo Fraser-Taliente and Lorenzo Benfatto for alerting us to some typos in Appendix E that were present in earlier versions of this paper.
 This work was supported in part by the US National Science Foundation Grant No.~PHY-2209997 and by the Simons Foundation Grant No.~917464.